coprolit/rpg-rules/README.md

+*This is intended as a quick reference for commonly used rules and charts during play.*

 ### Some Dice rolling conventions
 `Open-ended roll` - **1d100** roll that can yield a result lower than 01 or higher than 100.
 - A roll under **06** calls for a second roll to be made and subtracted from the first.